Astrophysics (Index)About

 (most prominent element, atomic number 1)

 Neutral atomic hydrogen is termed HI, and a cloud of it is known as an HI region.
 A region with excited and ionized hydrogen (HII) is termed an HII region.
 Hydrogen forms molecules of two hydrogen atoms (HH aka H2, H2, or molecular hydrogen), which produces very little electromagnetic radiation.
 These are presumed to form mostly on the surface of dust particles in the interstellar medium.
 Clouds of it are termed molecular clouds.
-These do not produce easily observable molecular hydrogen lines, but can be detected using EMR from their tiny amounts of other compounds, such as carbon monoxide, which is commonly used as a tracer for identifying such clouds, and with the use of the CO to H2 factor, for estimating their mass.
+These do not produce easily-observable molecular hydrogen lines, but can be detected using EMR from their tiny amounts of other compounds, such as carbon monoxide, which is commonly used as a tracer for identifying such clouds, and using the CO to H2 factor (XCO), for estimating their mass.

 The spectral lines of atomic hydrogen are often used in astronomical observation.
 They are classified by series (hydrogen line series), each consisting on photons generated by the relaxation of electrons from more excited energy state to a specific lower energy state, each such state associated with an electron shell, numbered as n=1, 2, 3, etc. Among the series: